 The world’s wild fish stocks are depleting at an alarming rate.
-The UN food and agricultural organization (FAO) has estimated that 70% of ocean fish populations are fully used, overused or in crisis, with IRIN predicting that if this rate of overfishing the oceans continues, then there will be no fish left by 2050.
-This harrowing prediction paints a very grim picture, not only for ocean ecologies, but also for the many coastal and island communities that rely on fish for protein and macronutrients.
+The UN food and agricultural organization (FAO) has estimated that 70% of ocean fish populations are fully used, overused or in crisis.
+This is harrowing, not only for ocean ecologies, but also for the many coastal and island communities that rely on fish for protein and macronutrients.

 But it’s not all doom and gloom, and this is owed largely to the growth of fish farming.
 In fact, nearly half of the world’s supply of seafood is currently farmed, with a report by Worldwatch Institute suggesting that this trend may be one of the most hopeful solutions to the world’s increasingly troubled food situation.
 The issue, though, is that fish farms have been haunted by a few persistent and damning myths that have caused people to become wary of them.
 We’re here to set the record straight, and to show how the evidence truly supports the growth of sustainable seafood consumption.